junhotam/Airbnb/README.md

 ### *Data*

-The data that was used in this project can be found [here](https://www.instacart.com/datasets/grocery-shopping-2017)
+The data that was used in this project can be found [here](/Data/).
+Description of the data can be found in the project information [here](/project%20information.pdf).